craigcondit/uc-linux-bootstrap/README.md

 software as well as the ability to build and deploy simple .deb packages.

 Glibc was chosen due to its widespread support.
-Busybox was chosen to give a functional userland with minimal overhead (< 1 MB).
+Busybox was chosen to give a functional userland with minimal overhead (stage0 is < 5 MB).
 OpenSSL is present to allow busybox's wget implementation to download from https sites.

 UC Docker supports simple package management using dpkg.